-Arising early I went into the living room where The Master meets with his family every morning, between six and seven o'clock.
-The widow of one of the martyr's sits on the floor, in the Persian style, and makes and serves the tea every morning.
+One of the daughters dressed Arna as a Persian women and took her down in the streets of 'Akká and up into the pinnacle of the Mosque where the men go to pray and chant.
+Madame Scaramucci had a call from the Master, but it was such a busy day he did not come to us.
+After supper the women of the family were gathered in their parlor and desired us to join them.
+While there the Master came in and said we were blessed indeed to be able to come to 'Akká.
+There are two kinds of visits, one in which the person comes very thirsty and the water will taste very sweet to him; the other in which the person is not thirsty and the water-will be bitter.
+The latter visit would much better not be made.
+We could not now realize what our visit meant; it was like a seed which would sprout and grow later and bear fruits that would endure throughout eternity. {{p29}} with his family every morning, between six and seven o'clock.
+The widow of one of the martyrs sits on the floor in the Persian style and makes and serves the tea every morning.
 Her husband was one of three brothers who were imprisoned for this Cause.
-They came and took them to prison and for days they had no news about them.
-One day they heard a great noise in the street, and, looking out, they saw three heads placed on long poles and being carried through the streets, and when in front of their home they tossed these heads into their mother's room.
-She wiped them off with water and then threw them back, saying: "What I have given to God I will not take back."
-This woman who makes the tea, had been married only one year to one of these brothers.
-Having lost all of her relatives through the persecutions, and Persian women having no openings for self-support, The Master took her into his household.
-That a wonderful household this is - over forty people living here in one home, some black, some white, Arabic, Persian, Japanese, Italian, Russian and now English and American!
-Not a loud command has been heard and not one word of dispute; not one word of fault finding.
-Everyone goes about as if on tip toes.
-Then they enter your room their slippers are left before the door and they come in with stocking feet and remain standing until you invite them to sit down.
-All the family and the servants gather in this one roam every morning and chant the Holy Utterances and drink a cup of Persian tea.
+For days they had no news about them.
+One day they heard a great noise in the street and looking out they saw three heads placed on long poles and being carried through the streets, and when in front of their home they tossed these heads into their mother's room.
+She wiped them off with water and then threw them back saying, "What I have given to God I will not take back."
+This woman who made the tea had been married only one year to one of these brothers.
+Having lost all of her relatives through the persecution, and Persian women having no openings for self-support, the Master took her into his household.
+What a wonderful household this is - over forty people living here in one home, some black, some white, Arabic, Persian, Burmanese, Italian, Russian and now English and American!
+Not a loud command is heard and not one word of dispute; not one word of fault finding.
+Every one goes about as if on tip toes.
+When they enter your room their slippers are left before the door and they come in with stocking feet and remain standing until you invite {p30}} them to sit down.
+All the family and the servants gather in this one room every morning and chant the Holy Utterances and drink a cup of Persian tea.
 After this we go to our various rooms, and for the guests a breakfast is served later.
-The two little Arabic girls who are serving in The Easter's home, and are being educated by him, came in about ten o'clock and had an English lesson from Arna.
-They are trained to do housework and also go to school to an Italian teacher The Master hires to teach the children of his household.
+The two little Arabic girls who are serving in the Master's home, and are being educated by him, came in about ten o'clock and had an English lesson from Arna.
+They are trained to do housework and also go to school to an Italian teacher whom the Master hires to teach the children of his household.